 - certain diseases, including diabetes and systemic lupus erythematosus

 - vitamin C deficiency

 Newborn babies can occasionally develop a subconjunctival hemorrhage during childbirth.

 This condition typically causes redness in one of your eyes.
 The affected eye may feel slightly irritated.
 Usually, there aren’t other symptoms.
-You shouldn’t experience any changes in your vision or any eye pain.
+You shouldn’t experience any changes in your vision, any eye pain or discharge.
 Your eye will probably have a patch that appears bright red, and the rest of your eye will have a normal appearance.